arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 wrong with that as such, but who lobbies for the public interest?
 Who pays for that?
 In principle, elected officials should act in the interest of the common good.
 In practice they often don't.
-This is not out of malice, it's just that no one can be an expert on everything, and if all the arguments you hear are from lobbyist then you probably don't have a very balanced view on the matter.
+This is not out of malice, it's just that no one can be an expert on everything and if all the arguments you hear are from lobbyist then you probably don't have very balanced views on the matter.
 You just get stuck in an lobbyist echo chamber.[^d]

-To make it worse, people and organisations who *do* tend to lobby or advocate for public interest tend to do so out of idealism, which tends to make them less pragmatic.
+To make it worse, people and organisations who *do* lobby or advocate for public interest often do so out of idealism, which tends to make them less pragmatic.
 I think most people would be in favour of restricting factory farming in some way, but if all you hear are the most radical vegans[^vegan] then, well...

 This leaves us with the question on how democratic our democratic institutions are if they're so easy to influence.